OpenFn/lightning/README.md

 ### Run the app

-Lightening is a web app.
+Lightning is a web app.
 To run it, start the development server by running `mix phx.server`.
-Once the server started, see the app running in `localhost:4000`
+Once the server has started, head to [`localhost:4000`](http://localhost:4000`) in your browser.

 ## Running Tests